klimashkin/css-modules-theme/README.md

   );
 }
 ```
-So you need to list all possible `theme*` props that parent can specify for `getThemeFromProps`, to destructure them out because they are not valid for a child component.
+So you need to list all possible `theme*` props that parent can specify for `composeThemeFromProps`, to destructure them out because they are not valid for a child component.
 But what if `@css-modules-theme/react` will add more props in the future?
 It's pretty annoying to manually list them all.

 For that case `mixThemeWithProps` has been created.
-It's a simple wrapper on top of `getThemeFromProps` (and has exactly the same signature) that takes out all `theme*` props for you and mix composed `theme` in the result props object.
+It's a simple wrapper on top of `composeThemeFromProps` (and has exactly the same signature) that takes out all `theme*` props for you and mix composed `theme` in the result props object.
 So you can destructure only props you really need.
 ```javascript
 render() {
   const {size, onClick, theme, ...elementProps} = mixThemeWithProps(styles, this.props);